Atlanta Strong: Meet Walden Faculty Member Dr. Kisha Walker

 Dr. Walker launched her Walden career journey in 2009 as a university supervisor and began teaching master’s in education online courses in 2014.
 Since then, she has served as a senior contributing faculty member, doctoral committee member, course writer, and council member on several committees.
-In July 2018, she received the Faculty Excellence Award for Walden’s Richard W. Riley College of Education and Leadership.
+In July 2018, she received the Faculty Excellence Award for Walden’s Richard W. Riley College of Education and Human Sciences.
 Dr. Walker also teaches the last two courses in the MAT degree program, which involve the demonstration teaching experience for the master’s candidates.

 “I continue to serve as a university supervisor, which allows me the opportunity to still have boots on the ground supporting our candidates as they complete their field experiences and prepare to take on the role of a special educator,” she says.
 “Educating and collaborating with our teacher candidates helps keep me abreast of the needs in the actual classrooms and communities as well as the importance of bringing the prestige back to teaching.”

 We caught up with Dr. Walker recently to learn more about her inspiring work with MAT degree candidates, as well as her life in the vibrant, diverse city of Atlanta.

 WALDEN: Can you tell us about your experiences living and working in Atlanta?
 What makes it unique and special?